Guide to Hay-on-Wye

 ---

-A little further into Wales from Hay is Glasbury where you’ll find the Pit Stop Coffee Shop By The River (www.bytheriver.wales / HR3 5NP).
+A little further into Wales from Hay is Glasbury where you’ll find the Wye Valley Canoes (www.wyevalleycanoes.co.uk / HR3 5NP).

 Further on the other side of the Black Mountains is Talgarth, a little market town with Talgarth Mill a working mill, bakery and café serving coffee and lunches (LD3 0BW / www.talgarthmill.com), and Crickhowell where the Book-ish Bookshop and Café is a good stop off (www.book-ish.co.uk / NP8 1BD).